California's Bullet Train Hurtles Towards a Multibillion-Dollar Overrun

 It may work eventually, but it's a boondoggle for construction companies and mayors/governors.

+So I must have been just dreaming when I thought I remembered zipping from London to Paris in just over two hours and sending emails from under the Atlantic seabed.

-There will be no train (Score:3)
+There will be no train (Score:3, Interesting)

 It will never have a single paying passenger.
 This has been an easy prediction since at least the year after it was approved.